-Attribute Brief Description Focus Knowledge, skills and competence Students gain an understanding of how to read dramatic literary texts and how they are shaped by their wider historical, cultural and performative contexts.
+Attribute Brief Description Focus Knowledge, skills and competence Students learn to evaluate dramatic literary texts and the ways they are shaped by their wider historical, cultural and performative contexts.
 Students demonstrate knowledge of the many innovations in dramatic form and content across the history of drama in the Western tradition.
-High Critical, creative and enquiring learners Students engage in collegial discussions with their peers and teachers of various topics and issues High Capable, flexible and work ready Students undertake research and manage their time to complete tasks and meet deadlines.
-High Responsible, ethical and engaged citizens Students consider how dramatic literature develops concepts of citizenship and morality in the Western tradition.
+High Critical, creative and enquiring learners Students engage in collegial discussions with their peers and teachers of various topics and issues High Capable, flexible and work ready Students undertake independent research and manage their time to complete tasks and meet deadlines.
+High Responsible, ethical and engaged citizens Students analyse how dramatic literature develops concepts of citizenship and morality in the Western tradition.
 Medium